sciunto-org/python-bibtexparser/README.rst

 .. contents::

-Bibtexparser relies on `pyparsing <https://pypi.python.org/pypi/pyparsing>`_ and is compatible with Python 2.7 and 3.3 or newer.
+Bibtexparser relies on `pyparsing <https://pypi.python.org/pypi/pyparsing>`_ and is compatible with Python 3.3 or newer.

 Documentation
 -------------